Skip to Content

 Learn Basic French – Seriously?

-Although, learning the basics can go a long way, you don’t really need to.
-At least, one of the farmers usually can understand or handle a basic conversation in English.
+Although learning the basics can go a long way, you don’t really need to.
+At least one of the farmers can usually understand or handle a basic conversation in English.

 If that is not the case, most of the fellow pickers usually speak good English.